 - The controlling moves to the financial level.
 Where one of the partners has control over the finances of the other, and doesn’t give accountability for their actions regarding the situations/problems caused.

 - Nos become yeses very frequently.
 “I constantly find myself doing something I don’t enjoy doing, but for some reason I just deal with letting my partner get away with it.”

 Such actions are done so passively, that they’re rarely noticed, hence they leave the affected person feeling bad and powerless without them knowing why.
 This has to do a lot with the fights for no reason, and the fights that don’t solve anything.

-Dominance, manipulating, and control of the other are not signs of a healthy relationship.
-In fact, they are very damaging in lots of aspects for the one affected.
+Dominance, manipulation, and control of the other are not signs of a healthy relationship.
+They are very damaging in lots of aspects for the one affected.

 3. Nothing in the relationship feels healing

-There is constant instability, fear, insecurity, emotional overwhelming, negative feelings, and damage:
+There is constant instability, fear, insecurity, emotionally overwhelming, negative feelings, and damage:

 - The past wounds keep being inflamed, and new wounds keep on creating with or without the people involved knowing about it.